sajeetharan/SajeeWeb/blog/2019/06/2019-06-13-how-azure-cosmosdb-functions-powerbi-iot-hub-could-solve-the-burning-traffic-problem/index.md

 ---
+title: >-
-title: "How Azure CosmosDB + Functions + IOT hub + PowerBI could solve the burning Traffic problem"
+  How Azure CosmosDB + Functions + IOT hub + PowerBI could solve the burning Traffic problem
-utcDate: "2019-06-13"
+Date: '2019-06-13'
 categories:
-  - "azurefunction"
+  - azurefunction
-  - "bot"
+  - bot
-  - "cloud"
+  - cloud
-  - "iothub"
+  - iothub
 tags:
-  - "architecture"
+  - architecture
-  - "azure"
+  - azure
-  - "challenges"
+  - challenges
-  - "cosmosdb"
+  - cosmosdb
-  - "powerbi"
+  - powerbi
-  - "problems"
+  - problems
-  - "traffic"
+  - traffic
-coverImage: "blog2.jpg"
+coverImage: blog2.jpg
+utcDate: '2025-04-24T09:52:37.587Z'
 ---

 Road traffic is a very classic and burning problem in Sri Lanka and in most of the Asian countries.
 Personally I have to spend 2 hours on the road everyday by just stuck in the traffic and I assume the same for other people who gets stuck for many hours with no way out.